The Tree of Wooden Clogs: Plot

 The narrative of The Tree of Wooden Clogs revolves around four peasant families working on farms for the same landlord, striving to maintain a meager existence in the countryside around Bergamo in 1898.
 Over the course of a year, the film portrays the cycles of life.

 Despite noticing the undercurrents of revolution, the peasants largely remain detached from the political unrest.
 A communist agitator delivers a speech at a local fair, and a newlywed couple witnesses the arrest of political prisoners during a visit to Milan.
 As spring arrives, the father of one of the families cuts down a tree to craft wooden clogs (an alder tree, referenced in the title, as its wood was traditionally used for this purpose) for his son to wear to school.
-This act incurs the wrath of the land-owner, resulting in the family's eviction.
+This incurs the wrath of the land-owner, resulting in the family's eviction.
 The remaining families watch them depart, offering prayers and reflecting on their own precarious circumstances.